manya-lalwani/designer-baby/ml.md

 ### Dataset Collection

 ### Model Details
 The aim of our ML model was to classify text on the websites of genetic editing/IVF screening companies as a Medical Need or a Social Need, indicating whether these companies viewed these methods as a solution to medical problems or to social ones.
 The base of the model is roBERTa-base, which we chose to use because of its small size and relative success with small training datasets.
 The model was finetuned on a dataset of 400 entries total, and a training-testing split of 80-20.
 Three epochs were used with a learning rate of 2e-5.
+The model is uploaded to HuggingFace at https://huggingface.co/mlalwani2004/designer-baby-text-classification.

 ### Model Accuracy